CHEM 731/7310-02 - Toxicology

 Term Paper Literature Review and Discussion

 A review of past work is required in the area of presented paper.
-The references should be as current as possible and the review should outline what is know, what is not know, and how your research addressed what we don’t know.
+The references should be as current as possible and the review should contain constructive criticism of the methodology or hypotheses where such criticism is appropriate.

 Term Paper Content

 Your review section must be scientific; a popular approach with unsupported statements is not acceptable.

 You are strongly encouraged to use Tables and Figures.
 Tables and Figures should be used to improve clarity and reduce excessive description in the text.
 They must always be referred to in the text but information in Figures and Tables need not be fully repeated in the text.
 They must be appropriately captioned, labeled, and referenced to original source.

 To find publications you may use books, review articles etc. available in the main library as well as the internet search engines, such as Google, and/or databases such as PubMed, CD ROMs (e.g., CCINFO Disk), Biological Abstracts, Chemical Abstracts, Weed Abstracts, Agricultural Abstracts, Pesticide Abstracts, Index Medicus, Science Citation Index, references in other papers, etc. Internet references should not be used a primary source of information unless they are a source of otherwise published papers or reports (e.g., US EPA WHO, or Health Canada reports).
 In addition, the ‘quality’ of your references will be considered in determining your final grade.
 Use of primary scientific articles would be preferable to review papers.

 All facts and data must be referenced either by number or author and date.
 The references should be typed on a separate page(s) and include the following: Author/s; Year of publication; Full title of article or book; Journal name in full; Volume number (underlined or in bold); Page numbers.